๐Ÿ“œIntro to Political Science

 These principles answer the most fundamental question in political science: why should anyone obey the government?
 Democratic theory argues that legitimate authority flows upward from citizens, not downward from rulers.

-• The people are the ultimate source of government authority—this distinguishes democracies from monarchies and autocracies at the most basic level
+• The people are the ultimate source of government authority.
+This is the single most basic distinction between democracies and monarchies or autocracies.

 Free and Fair Elections

-• Procedural requirements include universal suffrage, secret ballots, impartial administration, and transparent vote counting
+• Procedural requirements include universal suffrage (every adult citizen can vote), secret ballots, impartial administration, and transparent vote counting.

-• Electoral integrity determines whether outcomes actually reflect public will or merely manufacture the appearance of consent
+• Electoral integrity determines whether outcomes actually reflect public will or merely manufacture the appearance of consent.
+Rigged elections can exist alongside the language of democracy while gutting its substance.

 Limiting Government Power